Anoushka Shankar

-Anoushka Hemangini Shankar (/bn/; born 9 June 1981) is a British-American sitar player and musician of Indian descent, as well as an occasional writer and actress.
+Anoushka Hemangini Shankar (/bn/; born 9 June 1981) is a British-American sitar player and musician, as well as an occasional writer and actress.
 She performs across multiple genres and styles—classical and contemporary, acoustic and electronic.
 In addition to releasing seven solo studio albums beginning with Anoushka (1998), she has also worked alongside a wide variety of musicians, including Karsh Kale on the full-length collaboration Breathing Under Water (2007) and her father Ravi Shankar.
 She has received fourteen Grammy Awards nominations and was the first musician of Indian origin to perform live and to serve as a presenter at the ceremony.

 Early life

-Shankar was born in London, and her childhood was divided between London and Delhi.
+Anoushka Shankar was born in London, and her childhood was divided between London and Delhi.
 She is the daughter of Tamil mother Sukanya Rajan and Bengali father and sitar maestro Ravi Shankar, who was 61 when she was born.
 Through her father, she is also the half-sister of American singer Norah Jones (born Geetali Norah Shankar) and Shubhendra "Shubho" Shankar, who died in 1992.

 As a teenager, Shankar lived in Encinitas, California, and attended San Dieguito High School Academy.
 A 1999 honors graduate and homecoming queen, she pursued a career in music rather than attending college.